 - Ask your trainer if you face any issue.

-In past, if you have suffered from chronic ailment or are recovering from an acute injury, you should consult your doctor prior to start yoga.
+In past, if you have suffered from a chronic ailment or are recovering from an acute injury, you should consult your doctor prior to start yoga.
 You should discuss with your yoga teacher whether you have any injury or pain in any parts of your body.